mshagirov/static-site-py/README.md

 - Links, in the `[anchor text](url)` format
 - Images, in `![alt text](url)` format

-Everything is considered as a *block level*: e.g., headings, paragraphs, and bullet lists.
+Everything else is considered as a *block level*: e.g., headings, paragraphs, and bullet lists.